gokcehan/lf/doc.md

 Format string of the file time shown in the info column when it doesn't match this year.

+## locale (string) (default `''`)

+An IETF BCP 47 language tag for specifying locale used when when using sort type `natural` and `name`.

+Empty string means disable locale ordering, and a special value `'*'` is used to indicate reading locale setting from system environment.

 ## mouse (bool) (default false)

 Send mouse events as input.